English Learner Advisory Committee

-The purpose of the District English Learner Advisory Committee (DELAC) is to advise the school leadership team and school staff on programs and services for English learners and the School Site Council (SSC) on the development of the Academic Plan (Single School Plan for Student Achievement).
-The DELAC consists of families of English Language Learners, administrators, teachers, students, and school support staff.
+The purpose of the English Learner Advisory Committee (ELAC) is to advise the school leadership team and school staff on programs and services for English learners and the School Site Council (SSC) on the development of the Academic Plan (Single School Plan for Student Achievement).
+The ELAC consists of families of English Language Learners, administrators, teachers, students, and school support staff.
 It is an advisory body to oversee the EIA/LEP Program and it's budget.

 Requirements & Responsibilities, & Officer Duties

-The DELAC advises and assists the school director, staff, and School Site Council in the following areas:
+The ELAC advises and assists the school director, staff, and School Site Council in the following areas:

 The school's program for English Learners.